elasmo4/Leaflet-Challenge/README.md

 <h5>Features and Tests</h5>

-> Leaflet-Challenge provides an interactive map containing information about Earthquakes occuring in the last 30 days
+> When launched, Leaflet-Challenge provides an interactive map containing information about Earthquakes occuring in the last 30 days
 >

 <h5>Contact:</h5>